rzippo/drawio-latex/readme.md

 In many cases, like to submit to publications which use their own LaTeX environments, you cannot use this package in your final document (as the `drawio` command will not be available).

-However it is still useful to improve workflow up to final version, and it's easy to remove as a last step:
+However, it is still useful to improve workflow up to final version, and it's easy to remove as a last step:

 * build your final document to ensure all `.drawio` files have been exported to `.pdf`
 * comment out the preamble call